JAPCOM at RacingHondas 2025

 Fast forward to 2024, Fraser was back racing in the Knockhill Mod-Sports Series.
 That year, he and Bob helped bring HondaPro Jason over from the US with support from Bamikaze Garage and Automek.
 The trip included a Knockhill track day which reignited Bob’s drive to go racing himself.

-This brings us to 2025, 10 years on from that chance encounter at Knockhill.
+This brings us to 2026, 11 years on from that chance encounter at Knockhill.
 Bob and Fraser have entered the Racing Hondas Championship as a joint team effort from Barron Automotive and Japcom.
-They have chosen the team name “Kilted Kswaps” to show their Scottish Heritage and both running Kswapped Civic EG’s
+They chose the team name “Kilted Kswaps” to show their Scottish Heritage and both running Kswapped Civic EG’s

 Fraser is driving a K20 Honda Civic EG